allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 [The Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) concept has been around for some time and keeps surfacing in one place or another, yet it is not widely adopted.
-In this post I would like to introduce this topic in a less conventional way: starting with customer’s needs and going through various stages to present a solution that is clean enough to satisfy concepts from the aforementioned blog (or book with the same name).
+In this post I would like to introduce this topic in a less conventional way: starting with customer’s needs and going through various stages to present a solution that is clean enough to satisfy concepts from the aforementioned blog (or [the book](https://www.goodreads.com/book/show/18043011-clean-architecture) with the same name).

 ## The perspective
 Why do we need software architecture?
 What is it anyway?
-The extensive definition can be found in a place a bit unexpected for an agile world — an enterprise-architecture definition from [TOGAF](https://en.wikipedia.org/wiki/The_Open_Group_Architecture_Framework):
+An extensive definition can be found in a place a bit unexpected for an agile world — an enterprise-architecture definition from [TOGAF](https://en.wikipedia.org/wiki/The_Open_Group_Architecture_Framework):

 * The fundamental concepts or properties of a system in its environment embodied in its elements, relationships, and